 (b) All laundry shall be processed through the use of sufficiently hot water, chemical agents, or a combination of the both, for the removal or destruction of infectious biological materials.

-(c) There shall be a physical separation between the “clean” and “soiled” areas [There shall be provision for the laundering of patients' clothing.
+(c) There shall be a physical separation between the “clean” and “soiled” areas [There shall be provision for the laundering of residents' clothing.
 Hot water temperatures in laundries shall conform to applicable standards of the International Fabric Care Institute] of a laundry.
 The “soiled” area shall include that for [laundry] sorting and for washing of soiled laundry.
 The “clean” area shall provide for drying and folding of clean laundry.

 (d) The Heating, Air Conditioning and Ventilation (HVAC) system provided in laundries shall not allow for the spread of airborne contaminants to other parts of the facility that are occupied by residents, staff not working in laundry, and the general public.